On the distribution of $\alpha p^2$ modulo one in the intersection of two Piatetski--Shapiro sets: Acknowledgement

 \section{Acknowledgement}

 The authors would like to appreciate the referee for his/her patience in refereeing this paper.
-This work is supported by the National Natural Science Foundation of China (Grant Nos.
-12001047, 11971476, 11901566, 12071238).
+This work is supported by Beijing Natural Science Foundation (Grant No. 1242003), and the National Natural Science Foundation of China (Grant Nos.
+12471009, 12301006, 11901566, 12001047).